-Just like any business model out there, the SaaS model needs to be increasingly customer-focused.
-Since the market moves super quickly and it’s highly competitive, understanding your customers is critical if you want a strategic advantage in the market.
+In SaaS the market moves very quickly and it’s highly competitive.
+Understanding your customers is critical if you want a strategic advantage in the market.

 To do that, you need to fulfill your customers’ feature requests, among other things.
 But what do you do when someone reaches out with a request and how do you handle them at all?